 Starhunter had rather awful CGI for its spaceships and their weapons.
 The effects were on par with or worse than what was available nearly 10 years before production started.

-The DVD release of Babylon 5 has awful-looking CGI.
+Babylon 5 has awful-looking CGI on the DVD release.
 The series was shot widescreen with the intent to letterbox it for high definition broadcasts and DVD later (though it was broadcast in 4:3 originally).
 The creators intended to re-render all the CGI to match the DVD's letterbox presentation, but the models for the CGI were lost, so they had to resort to cropping the standard-def graphics.
 As a result, there is a noticeable drop in picture quality whenever there is a CGI element on screen.

 The video release was also veryobvious with its CGI, especially for the earlier seasons.
 Although this may have been an accurate demonstration of how it went when it was naturally broadcast.